archermarx/archermarx.github.io/md/p/phased-array.md

 # Phased array simulation

 The simulation below models the wave pattern created by several point sources next to each other.
-By increasing the number of sources and reducing the spacing, these spherical waves can be made to interfere with each other in such a way that they form a focused beam.
+By increasing the number of sources and reducing the spacing, these waves can be made to interfere with each other in such a way that they form a focused beam.
 The beam can be steered by tuning the phase delay.
 This arrangement of point sources used to generate a tuneable beam is known as a [phased array](https://en.wikipedia.org/wiki/Phased_array), and is widely used across many areas of technology.